 The above simulations are then repeated under a broader range of parameter values, to explore the sensitivity of the results to the level of intrusion and the level of reproductive excess.
 Three levels of intrusion are explored: low (250 intruders introduced at generation 21); moderate (500 intruders); and high (750 intruders), corresponding to 0.5×K, 1.0×K, and 1.5×K, respectively.
 Three levels of reproductive excess are also explored: low (WMAX=0.53); moderate (WMAX=0.58) and high (WMAX=0.63), corresponding to expected RPS absent any intrusion of ~1.0, ~1.1 and ~1.2, respectively.
-As before, three levels of relative competitiveness of intruders versus locals are explored (intruders competitively inferior, equal, or superior to locals) using the same parameterisation as the one-off intrusion simulations set 1.
+As before, three levels of relative competitiveness of intruders versus locals are explored (intruders competitively inferior, equal, or superior to locals) using the same parameterisation as the acuteAcute intrusion simulations set 1.
 This gives a total of 27 scenarios, i.e., combinations of intrusion level, reproductive excess level, and relative competitiveness.

-To explore the effects of the level of maladaptation of intruders relative to locals, three additional scenarios are then run in which the difference between ZHARD(intruders) and ZHARD(locals) is assumed to be (1) small (pHARDintruders=0.35; pHARDlocals=0.65); (2) moderate (pHARDintruders=0.25; pHARDlocals=0.75); and (3) large (pHARDintruders=0.15; pHARDlocals=0.85).
-In all three cases, a moderate level of one-off intrusion (500 intruders introduced at generation 21) and a moderate level of reproductive excess (WMAX=0.58) is assumed.
+To explore the effects of the level of maladaptation of intruders relative to locals, three additional scenarios are then run in which the difference between ZHARD(intruders) and ZHARD(locals) is assumed to be: (1) small (pHARDintruders=0.35; pHARDlocals=0.65); (2) moderate (pHARDintruders=0.25; pHARDlocals=0.75); and (3) large (pHARDintruders=0.15; pHARDlocals=0.85).
+In all three cases, a moderate level of acute intrusion (500 intruders introduced at generation 21) and a moderate level of reproductive excess (WMAX=0.58) is assumed.

-Continuous intrusion scenarios
+Chronic intrusion scenarios

-Continuous intrusion simulations set 1:
+Chronic intrusion simulations set 1:

-In the continuous intrusion scenarios, a constant number of foreign/domesticated fish are assumed to intrude each generation (from generation 21 onwards) just prior to spawning.
+In the chronic intrusion scenarios, a constant number of foreign/domesticated fish are assumed to intrude each generation (from generation 21 onwards) just prior to spawning.
 In the first set of simulations, the per-generation intrusion rate is fixed at 5% of K, where K=500.
 Thus 25 foreign/domesticated fish intrude each generation.
-As with the one-off intrusion simulations, intruders are assumed to be maladapted with respect to ZHARD, by setting pHARDintruders=0.25 and pHARDlocals=0.75.
+As with the acuteacute intrusion simulations, intruders are assumed to be maladapted with respect to ZHARD, by setting pHARDintruders=0.25 and pHARDlocals=0.75.
 Thus, ZHARD for the intruders is 30 units (~4.5 phenotypic standard deviations) lower than ZHARD for the locals.
-As before, the same three levels of relative competitiveness are explored, i.e., intruders competitively inferior, equal, or superior to locals.
+As before, the same three levels of relative competitiveness are explored.
 The initial heritability of both traits is set to 0.25 in all cases.
 The simulations are run for 150 generations, with intrusion starting at generation 21.

-Continuous intrusion simulations set 2:
+Chronic intrusion simulations set 2:

-In this second set of continuous intrusion simulations, all parameters are the same as in set 1, except the per-generation intrusion rate is increased to 20% of K, i.e., 100 foreign/domesticated fish intrude each generation, again starting at generation 21.
+In the second set of chronic intrusion simulations, all parameters are the same as in set 1, except the per-generation intrusion rate is increased to 20% of K.

-Continuous intrusion simulations set 3:
+Chronic intrusion simulations set 3: